cycloid-community-catalog/stack-lemp/README.md

 **Jobs description**

-  * `build-worker-ami` : Build Front Amazon image AMI using Packer and Ansible.
+  * `build-ami-front` : Build Front Amazon image AMI using Packer and Ansible.
   * `build-application`: Runs the appropriate php/composer commands and build a release file of the code to put it on S3.
-  * `unittest`: Dummy job meant to eventually be replaced by proper tests or removed.
   * `terraform-plan`: Terraform job that will simply make a plan of the stack.
   * `terraform-apply`: Terraform job similar to the plan one, but will actually create/update everything that needs to.
 Please see the plan diff for a better understanding.
+  * `unittests`: Dummy job meant to eventually be replaced by proper tests or removed.
   * `application-deployment`: Simply trigger a deployment using Ansible of the last version of the code on existing instances.
   * `functional-tests`: Dummy job meant to eventually be replaced by proper functional or removed.
   * `terraform-destroy`: :warning: Terraform job meant to destroy the whole stack - **NO CONFIRMATION ASKED**.
 If triggered, the full project **WILL** be destroyed.
 Use with caution.